Could electromagnetism be envisaged as a form of gravity in a metric affine framework?

-where $Q_{a}J^{a}$ represents a coupling between charged currents and the non-metricity vector (in analogy with the coupling $A_{a}J^{a}$ between matter and electromagnetic fields\footnote{The electric charge is a kind of coupling constant between matter and electromagnetic fields.}).
-Within the spirit of our work, unlike electromagnetic fields, we do not envisage matter (and therefore the current $J^{a}$) as a geometric beingness\footnote{Our consideration, regarding the non-geometric origin of matter, differs from the historical effort for gravito-electromagnetic unification in a metric-affine framework, started by Eddington and developed by Einstein~\cite{HG}}.
-Therefore, the term $Q_{a}J^{a}$ expresses a coupling between charged matter and a component of spacetime curvature.
+where $Q_{a}J^{a}$ represents a coupling between charged currents and the non-metricity vector (in analogy with the coupling $A_{a}J^{a}$ between matter and electromagnetic fields\footnote{The electric charge can be envisaged as a kind of coupling constant between matter and electromagnetic fields.}).
+Within the spirit of our work, unlike electromagnetic fields, we do not envisage matter (and therefore the current $J^{a}$) as a geometric quantity\footnote{Our consideration, regarding the non-geometric origin of matter, differs from the historical effort for gravito-electromagnetic unification in a metric-affine framework, started by Eddington and developed by Einstein~\cite{HG}}.
+Therefore, the term $Q_{a}J^{a}$ expresses a coupling between charged matter and an element of metric affine curvature.
 It is worth noting that no new-unknown fields are introduced, just a gravitational analogue of the classical electromagnetic action.
 Moreover, all action terms are invariant under general coordinate transformations (in contrast to e.g.~\cite{KPS}.
-Note also that in the aforementioned paper the homogeneous set of Maxwell equations is not satisfied).\\ First of all, let us consider metric variations of~\eqref{eq-Einstein-Maxwell-action2}.
-Taking into account the auxiliary relations in the appendix~\ref{appA}, we arrive at Einstein field equations (of the form~\eqref{eq-Einstein}) with stress-energy tensor $T_{ab}=T^{\text{(m)}}_{ab}-(k^{2}/4)\hat{R}_{cd}\hat{R}^{cd}g_{ab}-k^{2}\hat{R}_{ac}\hat{R}^{c}{}_{b}$.
+Note that in the aforementioned paper the homogeneous set of Maxwell equations is not satisfied).
+In eq.~\eqref{eq-Einstein-Maxwell-action2} both $Q_{a}$ and therefore $\hat{R}_{ab}$ depend on the metric tensor as well as on the connection (for details see~\cite{I}).
+Also, we shall keep in mind that the metric appears in the Lagrangian inner products and scalars (i.e. $\hat{R}_{ab}\hat{R}^{ab}=\hat{R}_{ac}\hat{R}_{bd}~g^{ab}g^{cd}$, $Q_{a}J^{a}=Q_{a}J_{b}~g^{ab}$ and $R=R_{ab}~g^{ab}$).\\ First of all, let us consider metric variations of~\eqref{eq-Einstein-Maxwell-action2}.
+Taking into account the auxiliary relations in the appendix~\ref{appA11}, we arrive at Einstein field equations (of the form~\eqref{eq-Einstein}) with stress-energy tensor $T_{ab}=T^{\text{(m)}}_{ab}-(k^{2}/4)\hat{R}_{cd}\hat{R}^{cd}g_{ab}-k^{2}\hat{R}_{ac}\hat{R}^{c}{}_{b}$.
 Note that $R_{ab}$ and $R$ contain now contributions from torsion and non-metricity, while $T^{\text{(m)}}_{ab}$ refers to the energy-momentum tensor for matter.\\ Regarding variations with respect to the connection (see the appendix), we receive the following field equations

 where ${\rm D}_{a}\equiv(1/\sqrt{-g})\nabla_{a}(\sqrt{-g}...)$.
 Note that the first four terms represent the so-called Palatini tensor.
 Moreover, all the first seven terms originate from the Einstein-Hilbert action, allowing for non-vanishing torsion and non-metricity (see chapter 2 of~\cite{I}).
 Subsequently, taking the three traces of~\eqref{eq:Gamma-FEQS}, leads to the relations: